arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 If you want to program your Arduino Due while offline you need to install the Arduino® Desktop IDE **[1]**.
 To connect the Arduino Due to your computer, you will need a USB Type-B cable, which can also provide power to the board, as indicated by the LED (DL1).

-### Getting Started - Arduino Web Editor
+### Getting Started - Arduino Cloud Editor

-All Arduino boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.
+All Arduino boards, including this one, work out-of-the-box on the Arduino® Cloud Editor **[2]**, by just installing a simple plugin.

-The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
+The Arduino Cloud Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino Cloud